ogmini/Notepad-Tabstate-Buffer/README.md

    - Cursor position (Stored as a unsigned LEB128)
    - Deletion Action (Stored as an unsigned LEB128 indicating how many characters to delete)
    - Addition Action (Stored as an unsigned LEB128 indicating how many characters to add)
-   - Other information dependant on the action such as character inserted
+     - Added characters are stored as little-endian UTF-16

 ### Addition Chunk